sp1thas/dropboxignore/docs/commands.md

 ## `revert`

-Revert every ignored file or folder under the given path.
+Reverts every ignored file or folder under the given path.
 After running this command, all local files will be sync with dropbox.

 **Example:**